Small Business Coaching

 or service analysis & prioritization based on TAM, job costing and crew capacity

 All this work is done to chase down & reverse-engineer enterprise value.
-When we say we help owner-operators build an investor’s perspective, this the framework we mean.
+When we say we help owner-operators build an investor’s perspective, this is the framework we’re referring to.

 In other words, when you understand how much a ready-willing-able buyer would pay for a business like yours you can take the necessary actions to preserve or increase that value.